Support Services (including Social Worker)

 Social Workers provide care, advice and support to people with personal or social problems and help with community and social issues.

 Spiritual care seeks to help people discover hope, resilience, inner strength and peace in times of illness, transition and loss.
-It acknowledges the value and uniqueness of each person and responds compassionately to the challenges and needs of individual with a life limiting illness.
+It acknowledges the value and uniqueness of each person and responds compassionately to the challenges and needs of individuals with a life-limiting illness.
 Spirituality is the aspect of our humanity and refers to the way we seek and express meaning and purpose, the way we experience our connectedness to ourselves, other, the sacred, nature, creativity and to the moment.
 Further information about spirituality can be found at: https://spiritualityandwellbeing.co.nz/definitions/

 The Creative Arts Therapies are based on the idea that creativity enhances the well-being of all people and is a natural aspect of all cultures and human experience.
 Further information about arts therapy can be found at www.anzacata.org

 Everyone faces death in their own way; making choices and having control is an important way to keep your dignity at the end of life.